 An excessive amount of laundry detergent could leave residue on your clothing and doesn’t result in cleaner clothes.
 Read our dosing guide for advice on dosages for liquids, powders, and capsules, and always following the instructions on the product label.

-5. DON’T leave wet clothes in the washer for a long time
+5. DON’T leave wet clothes in for a long time

 Moisture from wet clothes could result in a build-up of mould in your washing machine drum, or even on your clothes.
 Remove clothes from the washer as soon as possible after the rinse cycle is finished and dry naturally, outside, where you can.

-6. DON’T try to fix serious faults yourself, always call a professional
+6. DON’T try to fix serious faults, call a professional

 Minor washing machine problems, such as a blocked water pipe, may be something you can tackle yourself with a little help from your washing machine manual.
 More serious problems, however, especially anything related to the plumbing or electrics of your machine, should always be directed to a professional. it concerns the plumbing or electrics of your machine.